 GeneCards Summary for TLR4 Gene

 TLR4 (Toll Like Receptor 4) is a Protein Coding gene.
 Diseases associated with TLR4 include Macular Degeneration, Age-Related, 10 and Colorectal Cancer.
-Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
+Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
 GO annotations related to this gene include receptor activity and lipopolysaccharide binding.
-An important paralog of this gene is TLR8.
+An important paralog of this gene is ENSG00000173366.

 UniProtKB/Swiss-Prot for TLR4 Gene

 Cooperates with LY96 and CD14 to mediate the innate immune response to bacterial lipopolysaccharide (LPS).
 Acts via MYD88, TIRAP and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (PubMed:9237759, PubMed:10835634).
 Also involved in LPS-independent inflammatory responses triggered by free fatty acids, such as palmitate, and Ni(2+).
 Responses triggered by Ni(2+) require non-conserved histidines and are, therefore, species-specific (PubMed:20711192).
+Both M.tuberculosis HSP70 (dnaK) and HSP65 (groEL-2) act via this protein to stimulate NF-kappa-B expression (PubMed:15809303).
 In complex with TLR6, promotes sterile inflammation in monocytes/macrophages in response to oxidized low-density lipoprotein (oxLDL) or amyloid-beta 42.
 In this context, the initial signal is provided by oxLDL- or amyloid-beta 42-binding to CD36.
 This event induces the formation of a heterodimer of TLR4 and TLR6, which is rapidly internalized and triggers inflammatory response, leading to the NF-kappa-B-dependent production of CXCL1, CXCL2 and CCL9 cytokines, via MYD88 signaling pathway, and CCL5 cytokine, via TICAM1 signaling pathway, as well as IL1B secretion.
 Binds electronegative LDL (LDL(-)) and mediates the cytokine release induced by LDL(-) (PubMed:23880187).